MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-identity-security.md

 * [Tutorial: Deploy a Python web app to Azure with managed identity](/azure/developer/python/tutorial-python-managed-identity-01)

-The resources listed above show how to use Azure Python SDK with passwordless connection with the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/identity/azure-identity#defaultazurecredential).
+The resources listed show how to use Azure Python SDK and passwordless connections with the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/identity/azure-identity#defaultazurecredential).
 The `DefaultAzureCredential` is appropriate for most applications that will run in Azure because it combines common production credentials with development credentials.

 ## Service Connector